Demand for human factors and safety expertise continues to grow within aviation as well as other safety critical industries.

 The MSc comprises 12 modules; eight compulsory and two of the optional taught modules; and two group project modules.
 The PgCert consists of three compulsory modules with the remaining modules selected by yourself.
 You also complete an individual research project.

-- Checklist design in General Aviation
+- Human-Computer Interaction in Aviation

 - BAE Systems